 A committed pedagogue, Ms. Eberle is on the faculty of Utah State University teaching the Orchestra Excerpts Seminar as well as the Conservatory division of the Gifted Music School in Salt Lake City.
 She has given numerous master classes including guest appearances at Vanderbilt University, University of Alaska Fairbanks, Dixie State University, Brigham Young University and the Sewanee Summer Music Festival.

-Ms. Eberle received a Master’s Degree from The Juilliard School studying with Sylvia Rosenberg.
-She previously studied with Robert Lipsett both at the Colburn School and the University of Southern California where she received the String Department and Symphony awards upon graduation.
-A native of Nashville, Tennessee, Ms. Eberle began her violin studies on her third birthday at the Blair School of Music.
-She performs on a J.B.
-Vuillaume violin made in 1870.
+A native of Nashville, Tennessee, Ms. Eberle began her violin studies on her third birthday.
+She received a Master’s Degree from The Juilliard School studying with Sylvia Rosenberg.
+She previously studied with Robert Lipsett and Cornelia Heard at The Colburn School, Blair School of Music and the University of Southern California where she received the String Department and Symphony awards upon graduation.
+Ms. Eberle performs on a 1754 Gennaro Gagliano violin, the ex “Von Vecsey.”